 Day 1: Toronto

 Arrive Toronto, and explore Canada’s largest city at your leisure.
 Overnight in a Deluxe Room at the Four Seasons Hotel Toronto.

 Day 2: Private tour of Niagara Falls

-Enjoy a full-day motorcoach tour to Niagara Falls, one of the world’s great wonders.
+Enjoy a full-day private tour to Niagara Falls, one of the world’s great wonders.
 Includes Hornblower Cruise (formerly Maid of the Mist; subject to cruise schedule) and lunch.
 Overnight in Toronto hotel.
 (L)

 Day 3: Depart Toronto

 In the morning, begin four-day journey across Ontario and Prairie Provinces on board the Canadian.
 Enjoy a decadent brunch and dinner, and settle into your cozy cabin and overnight on VIA Rail’s Canadian.

 Days 4-5: On board Canadian